<< <%SKIN-STRTRANS-SYNTOC%> >>

 The controls at the bottom of the window determine whether or not a backup to a secure Internet location is made after every regular backup.
 The "Do an Internet backup after each regular backup" checkbox starts out unchecked, in which case the Setup Storage button below it cannot be used.
 If you do wish to do Internet Backups, check that checkbox.

-Note: Users of the Network Client version of ACCOUNTS cannot do Internet backups or restore Internet backups - that must be done from the Network Server version.
+Note: Users of the Local Network Client version of ACCOUNTS cannot do Internet backups or restore Internet backups - that must be done from the Local Network Server version.
 (They can configure the Internet backup setup in this window, though.)

 After checking the "Do an Internet backup after each regular backup" checkbox, you need to click the Setup Storage button to set up a secure storage area in the Internet storage for backups, associated with your database's internal Unique ID (which you can't normally see), and a with a password that you will be prompted for.
 For greater security, the password you enter must be a strong password.